barrybecker4/svelte-world-conflict/README.md

 - Original World Conflict game by Jakub Wasilewski
 - Google Apps Script version by Barry Becker
-- SvelteKit port and modernization by Barry Becker (with halp from Claude AI)
+- SvelteKit port, modernization, and framework extraction by Barry Becker (with help from Claude AI)

 ---

-**🚧 Note**: This project is actively under development.
-The game is not yet playable but the foundation is being built incrementally.
+**Framework Status**: ✅ Ready for use
+**Game Status**: 🚧 Active development